MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/docs/source/api.rst

        Example:
        --------
-       The following example shows how to use this method, the evaluation is very basic, but you can add a more advanced evaluation by adding a loss function e.g RMSE os NSE by comparing with the observed and predicted, and changing the control variables::
+       The following example shows how to use this method, the evaluation is very basic, but you can add a more advanced evaluation by changing an objective function e.g the RMSE os NSE by comparing with the observed and predicted, and changing the control variables::

        class Problem(MixedVarProblem):